slipke/csm_ss15_sem_team_vagrant/hardening/chef/cookbooks/ssh_hardening/README.md

 # ssh_hardening - Chef cookbook

 ## Description
 This chef cookbook consists of two recipes.
-The First, an easy to use recipe, "usermanagement" manages users and their ssh keys on a very basic level.
+The first, an easy to use recipe, "usermanagement" manages users and their ssh keys on a very basic level.
 You can add users and deposit a ssh key file.
 The second recipe "server" provides secure ssh server configurations.
 Both can be used independently.

 ## Requirements